CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2016

-For My Friends.
-Many of you have asked, “Couldn’t you give me a basic understanding of this Universe View without all that scientific jargon?”
+Introduction: Friends ask, “Could you give me a basic understanding of this Universe View without all the scientific jargon?”
+And, I answer, “I’ll try.”

-I’ll attempt to consolidate about 20 prior postings within this one with the most simple math and basic concepts.
-It is a huge topic with large conceptual leaps so I will divide it into three parts, each with its own purpose:
+It is a huge topic with large conceptual leaps.
+Let us divide it into three parts, each with its own purpose:

 Part I: Space-time.
 The Goal: Put space and time in a box.